larguar/shopify-short-titles/README.md

 # Shopify Short Titles
 We can all agree that SEO is important to get people to your website.
 But once they're there, good design is just as important.
-For my shop, I wanted the best of both worlds, so I wrote some code[^1] to shorten my product titles on the shop website while they maintained their long SEO formatted names in the Shopify backend.
+For my shop, I wanted the best of both worlds, so I wrote some code[^1] to shorten my product titles on the website's frontend while they maintained their long SEO-formatted titles within the Shopify Admin.

 ![Shopify Liquid Badge](https://img.shields.io/badge/-Shopify%20Liquid-750460)